Spectral Analysis Defaults

 Spectrum type

-• Split input in overlapping segments, calculate their spectra and average the results: By using this method, the input signal will be split in overlapping segments based on the user-defined settings (number of segments and the overlap percentage).
+- Split input in overlapping segments, calculate their spectra and average the results: By using this method, the input signal will be split in overlapping segments based on the user-defined settings (number of segments and the overlap percentage).
 A separate (complex) spectrum is calculated from each of segments, the resulting spectra are averaged, and the result is displayed.
-This method is also known as "Welch's Method" for the spectrum calculation.
+By using 'Average complex spectra' checkbox, you can determine if the averaging will be applied to the complex result of the FFT algorithm (complex averaging) or to the final result of the calculation (e.g. magnitude, power, PSD...).
+If applied to PSD values, this method is also known as "Welch's Method" for the PSD calculation.
 The averaging will decrease the influence of the noise in the signal.
 This averaging method is suitable for live and offline signals, because it does not need consecutive updates of the input signal in order to calculate the average.
 But, splitting input signal in segments will also reduce the spectral resolution.

 Signal conditioning before spectrum calculation